C0n57an71n/MicroBrowser/README.md

 # MicroBrowser
-A small browser for Picoware on PicoCalc
+A small web browser for Picoware on PicoCalc Installation
-Installation
 ------------
 1. Copy MicroBrowser.py into the Picoware apps directory on the SD card.